d3vilman88/Hangman_project/README.md

 # Hangman_project

-#Hangman Game Project in Bahasa
+## Hangman Game Project in Bahasa

 Simple Hangman Self Project for Learning Code, but try with ambitious feature :P

 ---

+## Tasklist for this project :

-##and this project will run in bahasa,, next i wil try to add :
+i will try to add something to decorate this simple game..

 - [x] tittle screen
 - [x] status screen (show how many tries? how many life left?)